Al Shaheen Oil Field

 The Al Shaheen Oil Field is a production oil and gas field off the north east coast of Qatar in the Persian Gulf, 80 km north of Doha.
 The oil field lies above the North Gas Field, one of the largest gas fields in the world.
 The field has been operated by Maersk Oil Qatar AS of Denmark until July 2017 under a production sharing agreement with QatarEnergy, on behalf of the state of Qatar.
-As of June 2016, QatarEnergy and the French major TotalEnergies established a new company known as "North Oil Company (Qatar)".
+As of June 2016, QatarEnergy and the French major TotalEnergies established a new company known as North Oil Company.
 The new company is 70% owned by QatarEnergy and 30% by TotalEnergies.
 North Oil Company took over field operations on 14 July 2017.

 History

 Though well North West Deep-2, drilled by Shell in 1974, blew out briefly from the Shaheen reservoir, the oil field was only formally discovered in 1992 by Maersk Oil.
 The drilling of appraisal wells was completed in 1994 using horizontal drilling techniques.
 Regular oil production started the same year.
 In 1995–1996, production facilities were extended with subsea export pipelines, an additional single point mooring loading buoy, new process facilities and a STAR type wellhead platform.

 In April 2004, the extension area north of block 5 was included to the production sharing agreement.
 Inauguration of new offshore facilities took place on 23 February 2005.

 In May 2008, Maersk Oil drilled the world record extended reach well BD-04A in the field with the GSF Rig 127 operated by Transocean.
 The well was drilled incident free to a record measured length of 40320 ft including a record horizontal reach of 35770 ft in 36 days.

 From 2004 until August 2009 the massive supertanker, Knock Nevis, the largest ship built to date, was moored there as a floating storage and offloading unit (FSO).
 In January 2010, she was replaced by both the FSO Asia, and in August 2010, the FSO Africa replaced the Astro Canopus.
 Both vessels are owned as a joint venture by Overseas Shipholding Group and Euronav.

 In June 2016 France's TotalEnergies won a tender to replace Maersk Oil as operator of Al Shaheen Oil Field and commenced operating the field on 14 July 2017 under a joint venture agreement between Total (30%) and QatarEnergy (70%) through a new company named North Oil Company.